yowainwright/yowainwright.github.io/src/pages/2017-10-05-node-conf-van.md

 ## Vancouver Node Conference—the talks

-Listed below are notes from talks along with descriptions of things that I did a little research on.
+Listed below are very high level quickly typed notes that were written during talks along with descriptions of key conference features that I did a little research on.
 This post should be looked at as quick thoughts before and after the conference.

 ---